EmilieLny/fraud-detection/README.md

 Your job is to go through each linked account, and see if the data there matches the data in the corresponding Bankury account.
 The shape of the third-party data doesn't exactly match Bankury's, so you'll have to handle the small inconsistencies in a general way.

-To help give you guidance on what should be considered a match, the fraud team has added their comments to each linked third-party bank account in the field `mercuryFraudTeamComments`.
+To help give you guidance on what should be considered a match, the fraud team has added their comments to each linked third-party bank account in the field `bankuryFraudTeamComments`.
 These are not meant to be considered by your code, as it will have to run on new and unreviewed inputs, but reading over them will help you understand how the fraud team thinks about this data.

 The exact approach is up to you.
 Curiosity about the problem and its context are encouraged.
 A solution should at least: